1upus/QuickLaunch_installer_for_PSVita/README.md

 If you have incorrect width of default font chars, try to use russian.ttf as custom font and rename to %language%.ttf it may fix problem with cyrillic languages.

 Please report me if it helps and your language, I'll make needed font loading automatic.

+Also you can add you custom translation to my repo, just fork it and add your translation to "translations" folder.

 ** Todo: **